What is the debt service coverage ratio?

 Debt service equals principal repayment.
 In addition to interest payments and lease payments

-Debt service is a term used to describe the fees and payments related to borrowing money.
+The term “debt service” describes the fees and payments related to borrowing money.
 When you borrow money or use assets as collateral, you really pay interest and lease payments.
 The net does not change when a loan’s principal is paid off.

 Advantages

-- The operational effectiveness of various businesses can be contrasted using this.
+• One can contrast the operational effectiveness of various businesses using this.

 Disadvantages